-It pulls information and places it in front of the right people because of the keywords you use to optimize your account, boards, and pin descriptions.
+It pulls information and places it in front of the right people because of the keywords you use to optimize your account, boards, and pins.

-So much like Google, SEO is VERY VERY important.
+So just like Google, SEO is VERY VERY important.

-And not just stuffing keywords in there, Pinterest prefers long-tailed keyword sentences.
-So you need to optimize your account, boards, and descriptions PROPERLY if you want your content to be put in front of the right audience.
+And I am not talking about “keyword stuffing,” when I talk about SEO.
+Pinterest prefers long-tailed keyword sentences.
+It’s important you are optimizing your account, boards, and descriptions PROPERLY if you want your content to be placed in front of the right audience.

 The #1 error I see when someone comes to me because they are not getting traffic from Pinterest is their account either has zero SEO or it’s done improperly.

 While clicks are what most consider the most critical part, I say SEO.
-Because if things are not set up the right way, your chances of traffic drop to less than 5%
+Because if things are not set up the right way, your chances of traffic drop to less than 5%, YIKES!

 Proper account set up is crucial